Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Psychologically, systematic torture also leaves mental scars.
 PTSD is a serious problem for returning Iraq and Afghan war vets in the U.S. But the problem with the Russian soldiers is that they are already traumatized before the war even begins.
 The lifetime trauma left by Dedovshchina could also lead soldiers to take their own lives.

 The problem is that the Russian government did little to curtail the systematic hazing in the military, and in fact, it’s getting worse.
 In 2019, there were 51,000 cases of brutality and 9,890 reports of sexual abuse in the military.

 Again, proponents insisted that the traditional hazing would toughen the soldiers, enforce discipline, and the acquired violence would be channeled during combat.
 But the performance of the Russian army during the Ukrainian war tells a different story.

 The Blunders in the Ukrainian War

 "Sloppy" is the word that best describes the Russian army during the invasion of Ukraine in 2022.
 And the result speaks for itself.
 The war continues to drag on, with Russia achieving no significant gains and suffering massive casualties.
-It appears that Russia is losing its war of aggression, and poor planning, lack of coordination and misinformed troops were just a few of the reasons.
-The Russian army is also prone to dumb mistakes, like troops shooting down its own aircrafts and leaving its intact vehicles for Ukrainian farmers to drag away.
+It appears that Russia is losing its war of aggression, and poor planning, lack of coordination, and misinformed troops were just a few of the reasons.
+The Russian army is also prone to dumb mistakes, like troops shooting down their own aircraft and leaving their intact vehicles for Ukrainian farmers to drag away.